 The pandemic has led Girl Scout troops to adjust the way they sell cookies, but if you're panicking at the thought of not having Thin Mints this year, don't fret!
 Cookie season started in January and technically runs through April, though different troops may sell cookies during different windows.
 The good news is that you can actually shop your favorite cookies online now.
 So whether you prefer Do-si-dos or Tagalongs, Girl Scout S'mores or Samoas, you can stock up without having to find your local troops.

 You can check out the Girl Scouts site to learn how to buy cookies in your area, but you can also choose to support troops anywhere.
 Might we suggest Troop 6000, which is based in New York City and made up of girls living in the homeless shelter system?
 While the troop has met their cookie goals for the season, you can still buy cookies on their site to help them pay for other things, such as uniforms, activity supplies, and field trips.

 Buying in-season fruits and vegetables is one of the easiest ways to eat healthy on a budget.
 In March, look for these veggies: artichokes, broccoli, Brussels sprouts, cauliflower, leeks, lettuce, mushrooms, parsnips, radishes, rutabagas, and turnips.
 And if you're dreaming of a sunny, warm beach, pineapple will be in season this month, so stock up and enjoy!

 If you're interested in seeing what's in season and local, be sure to check the Seasonal Food Guide website.
 Choose your state and time frame, and you'll see what kinds of fresh produce you should keep an eye out for.

 Don't Buy These Things in March

-Readers, what will you be shopping for in March?
-Let us know in the comments below.
+Readers, what do you think are the best things to buy in March?
+Let us know in the comments below!